Why Is Hand Washing So Important?

 What's the Best Way to Wash Hands?

 - Wet your hands with clean, running water (warm or cold).
-Make sure the water isn't too hot.
+Make sure the water isn't too hot for little hands.

-- Make sure you wash between your fingers, on the backs of your hands, and under your nails where germs like to hang out.
-Don't forget your wrists!
+- Make sure you get in between your fingers, on the backs of hands, and under the nails where germs like to hang out.
+And don't forget the wrists!

 - Rinse and dry well with a clean towel.